intel-analytics/ipex-llm/python/llm/example/GPU/PyTorch-Models/Model/qwen-vl/README.md

 # Qwen-VL
-In this directory, you will find examples on how you could apply BigDL-LLM INT4 optimizations on Qwen-VL models on [Intel GPUs](../README.md).
+In this directory, you will find examples on how you could use BigDL-LLM `optimize_model` API to accelerate Qwen-VL models on [Intel GPUs](../README.md).
 For illustration purposes, we utilize the [Qwen/Qwen-VL-Chat](https://huggingface.co/Qwen/Qwen-VL-Chat) as a reference Qwen-VL model.

 ## Requirements
 To run these examples with BigDL-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.

 ## Example: Multimodal chat using `chat()` API
-In the example [chat.py](./chat.py), we show a basic use case for a Qwen-VL model to start a multimodal chat using `chat()` API, with BigDL-LLM INT4 optimizations on Intel GPUs.
+In the example [chat.py](./chat.py), we show a basic use case for a Qwen-VL model to start a multimodal chat using `chat()` API, with BigDL-LLM 'optimize_model' API on Intel GPUs.
 ### 1. Install
 We suggest using conda to manage the Python environment.
 For more information about conda installation, please refer to [here](https://docs.conda.io/en/latest/miniconda.html#).